 Purpose: The Welding Technology diploma program prepares students for careers in the welding industry.
 Program learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes welding theory and practical application necessary for successful employment that aligns with the National Center for Construction Education and Research (NCCER) Level I, II, III, and IV curricula required of NCCER accredited programs.
 Program graduates receive a Welding Technology diploma, have qualifications of a welding technician, and are prepared to take qualification tests required by industry.
+This program emphasizes welding theory and practical application necessary for successful employment.
 Upon completion of this diploma, graduate will also receive a Gas Metal Arc Welding certificate, a Gas Tungsten Arc Welding certificate, and a Shielded Metal Arc Welding certificate.